zoema0815/CalcLyst_Compiler/README.md

 # CalcLyst_Compiler
-We have finished a few simple tests with ast, parser, and scanner passed the test.
+We have finished the ast and scanner files based on our design and completed a simple version of parser with small test files to demonstrate how the language looks like.

 Work left:
-develope CalcLyst with more complex tests and update ast, parser, and scanner
+develope CalcLyst with more complex tests and update ast, parser, and scanner to make it successfully compile.

 expected timeline:
 add most build-in function by 4/14